Joshua Jefferis: Gymnastics career

-Jefferis is a parallel bars and rings specialist, starting in the sport when he was only two years old.
-He was first coached by Anthony Beake at Y-West.
+Jefferis is a parallel bars and rings specialist.

-In 1992 as a seven-year-old with Y-West, Jefferis became part of the Queensland HPC development program and stayed with the program for three years.
 From 1995 to 2005, he trained and was on scholarship with the Queensland Academy of Sport, before he earned a scholarship with the Australian Institute of Sport in 2005.
 Since 2005, he has been coached by Vladimir Vatkin.

 Jefferis represented Australia at the 2002, 2006 and 2010 Commonwealth Games.
 At the 2006 Commonwealth Games, he earned a gold medal in the men's all around event, a gold medal in the rings, and a silver medal in the team competition.
 At the 2010 Commonwealth Games, he helped Australia win their first gold medal in the men's team event, and took an individual gold on the parallel bars and bronze in the all around event.
 He competed in the World Championships in 2003, 2005, 2006, 2007, 2010, and 2011.
-At the 2003 Championships, he was the youngest member of the Australian all around team.
-His best performance at Worlds was twelfth place in the all around competition in 2006.
+At the 2003 Championships, he was the youngest member of the Australian all-around team.
+His best performance at Worlds was twelfth place in the all-around competition in 2006.

 In January 2012, Jefferis was passed over by Gymnastics Australia to participate at a London Olympic Games test event.
 However, after Sam Offord injured his ankle, he beat out training partner and national team teammate Thomas Pichler for a spot on the team.
 Jefferis represented Australia at the 2012 Summer Olympics in men's artistic gymnastics.
 He was officially selected on 1 June 2012, one of the first to be named to Australia's gymnastic squad, and was Australia's only male artistic gymnast at the Games.
 Jefferis was twenty-six years old when he made his Olympic debut.
 His family faced difficulty getting tickets to watch him compete, as Gymnastics Australia was only able to secure two tickets per gymnast at the Games.